YOU WILL NEED

 HOW TO MAKE IT

-STEP 2 Add a pinch of cloves and 15 to 30 drops of cinnamon and orange essential oils, all fragrances that are full of the scent of winter.
+Add a pinch of cloves and 15 to 30 drops of cinnamon and orange essential oils, fragrances that are full of the scent of winter.
 Experiment with the quantities until you’ve found a fragrance that works for you.

 Spray your room spray in the hall, living room and bedroom to create a cosy winter atmosphere indoors.
 To maintain the scent for longer, place wooden sticks in the fragrance spray and arrange them in a shot glass.
 It's ideal for the smallest room in the house.